mghengel/offers/README.md

 ---
-Your goal is to send the offer/task data (more details below) from the database to the browser as JSON and then display the offers in the browser as a single page Ember application.
+Your goal is to send the offer/task data (more details below) from the database to the browser as JSON and then display the offers in the browser as a single page application.

 ### Requirements
+ * [ ] Build app using a javascript frontend framework (Ember, Angular, React, etc.)
  * [ ] Pull json data from the server
  * [ ] Display offers in a sorted gallery
  * [ ] View individual offer